septadev/seat-availability/README.md

 This dataset estimates the seat availability on SEPTA routes.

 ## Latest release
-Latest version: [v202108080](https://github.com/septadev/seat-availability/releases/tag/v202108080), containing estimates for the week of August 8 to August 14, 2021.
+Latest version: [v202108151](https://github.com/septadev/seat-availability/releases/tag/v202108151), containing estimates for the week of August 15 to August 21, 2021.
-These estimates are based on data collected from July 17, 2021 through August 1, 2021 for bus routes, and data from July 17, 2021 to July 31, 2021 for Regional Rail routes.
+These estimates are based on data collected from July 24, 2021 through August 8, 2021 for bus routes, and data from July 28, 2021 to August 10, 2021 for Regional Rail routes.

 ### Changes in this version:
-* A new GTFS version, v202108012, took effect on Sunday, August 1st.
+* A new GTFS version, [v202108073](https://github.com/septadev/GTFS/releases/tag/v202108073), was released on Friday, August 13th.
 At the beginning of a new schedule change, a seat availability estimate for a scheduled stop is based on an average of ridership observations from the previous schedule at similar times of day and the same service day, route, direction, and stop during the previous schedule.
-This estimated seat availability dataset uses this version, v202108012.
+This estimated seat availability dataset uses this version, v202108073.
-* Route 135 - a new SEPTA route - began service on August 1.
-Because this is a new route, we are not yet able to provide seat availability estimates for it.
-We anticipate providing estimates once sufficient ridership data has been collected.

 ### Special notes:
 * This version has estimations for some bus routes, but not all bus routes.
 This version does not contain estimations for some modes, routes, trips, and stops due to data availability.
 We expect to update existing estimations and to add estimations for additional routes in future versions.